jetpack-io/jetpack-examples/README.md

 ## Deploying Examples:

 If you have the Jetpack CLI and access to a Kubernetes Cluster, you can deploy and test the examples using `jetpack dev`.

+## Documentation

+For more documentation on Jetpack, you can visit: https://jetpack.gitbook.io/jetpack-docs/